Saia (NASDAQ:SAIA) Issues Quarterly Earnings Results, Beats Estimates By $0.21 EPS

-Saia (NASDAQ:SAIA) posted its quarterly earnings results on Sunday.
-The transportation company reported $1.51 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.30 by $0.21, MarketWatch Earnings reports.
+Saia (NASDAQ:SAIA) released its quarterly earnings results on Sunday.
+The transportation company reported $1.51 earnings per share for the quarter, topping the consensus estimate of $1.30 by $0.21, MarketWatch Earnings reports.
 Saia had a net margin of 6.68% and a return on equity of 13.63%.
-The firm had revenue of $476.50 million during the quarter, compared to analysts’ expectations of $474.61 million.
-During the same period in the prior year, the company posted $0.81 earnings per share.
-The firm’s revenue for the quarter was up 7.5% on a year-over-year basis.
+The business had revenue of $476.50 million for the quarter, compared to analysts’ expectations of $474.61 million.
+During the same period in the previous year, the company earned $0.81 earnings per share.
+The firm’s revenue for the quarter was up 7.5% compared to the same quarter last year.

-A number of brokerages have issued reports on SAIA.
-Cowen increased their target price on shares of Saia from $136.00 to $199.00 and gave the company a “market perform” rating in a report on Tuesday.
-UBS Group began coverage on shares of Saia in a report on Tuesday, January 19th.
-They issued a “neutral” rating and a $200.00 target price for the company.
-Deutsche Bank Aktiengesellschaft increased their target price on shares of Saia from $220.00 to $232.00 and gave the company a “buy” rating in a report on Monday, November 30th.
-Morgan Stanley increased their target price on shares of Saia from $69.00 to $90.00 and gave the company an “underweight” rating in a report on Wednesday, November 11th.
-Finally, Evercore ISI began coverage on shares of Saia in a report on Friday, December 4th.
-They issued an “outperform” rating and a $205.00 target price for the company.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating, six have issued a buy rating and one has given a strong buy rating to the stock.
-Saia presently has an average rating of “Buy” and an average target price of $160.21.
+Several brokerages have commented on SAIA.
+Morgan Stanley lifted their price objective on shares of Saia from $69.00 to $90.00 and gave the stock an “underweight” rating in a research report on Wednesday, November 11th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Saia from $220.00 to $232.00 and gave the stock a “buy” rating in a research report on Monday, November 30th.
+Cowen lifted their price objective on shares of Saia from $136.00 to $199.00 and gave the stock a “market perform” rating in a research report on Tuesday.
+Raymond James boosted their price target on shares of Saia from $155.00 to $215.00 and gave the company an “outperform” rating in a research report on Tuesday.
+Finally, Truist boosted their price target on shares of Saia from $200.00 to $205.00 in a research report on Wednesday, December 16th.
+One research analyst has rated the stock with a sell rating, six have issued a hold rating, six have given a buy rating and one has issued a strong buy rating to the company.
+The company presently has an average rating of “Buy” and an average target price of $160.21.

-In related news, Director Richard D. Odell sold 3,687 shares of the firm’s stock in a transaction that occurred on Tuesday, November 24th.
+In related news, Director Richard D. Odell sold 3,687 shares of the company’s stock in a transaction that occurred on Tuesday, November 24th.
 The shares were sold at an average price of $171.75, for a total transaction of $633,242.25.
-Following the sale, the director now owns 35,029 shares in the company, valued at $6,016,230.75.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-1.20% of the stock is currently owned by company insiders.
+Following the sale, the director now owns 35,029 shares of the company’s stock, valued at approximately $6,016,230.75.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Corporate insiders own 1.20% of the company’s stock.

 Saia Company Profile